Our Industry’s Only Case Management Credentials

 Why are these credentials so important?

-- Because the new Home Health Conditions of Participation (CoPs) and the expanding Hospice Item Set (HIS) and other regulatory changes require new levels of expertise.
-Today, case managers must master goal directed, patient centered care planning; clinical best practices; interdisciplinary team management; time management; documentation and more — all while putting the patient first and, yes, loving the job!
+The new Home Health Conditions of Participation (CoPs), the upcoming Patient Driven Groupings Model (PDGM) payment reform, the expanding Hospice Item Set (HIS) and increased scrutiny of hospice require new levels of expertise.
+Today, case managers must master goal directed, patient centered care planning; clinical best practices; interdisciplinary team management; time management; documentation and more – all while putting the patient first and, yes, loving the job!

 About the CHHCM and CHCM: